-Nursing team will make contact with parents of pupils with regular short-term minor ailments at the request of the Attendance Champion.
+Nursing team will make contact with parents of pupils with regular short-term minor ailments at the request of the Attendance Champion or Pastoral Team.
 The nursing team will offer advice and support to encourage parents to send their daughter to school on these days.